 The CCS Members who are interested in Social Systems Informatics (led by Program Director Daniel Messinger) have launched a Speaker Series.
-As the first guest, the group is pleased to present a trio of events around Brian Uzzi.
-The main event, a TALK on 2/14 entitled “A Simple Model of the Shift from Low to High Lethality for Terror Organizations” will be preceded by a PAPER READING on 2/12, and a TEAM SCIENCE ROUNDTABLE with Prof. Uzzi earlier in the day on 2/14.
-(Please Note: Prof. Uzzi will not be present for the 2/12 paper reading session.)
+As the first guest, the group is pleased to present a trio of events around Brian Uzzi: The main event, a TALK on 2/14 entitled “Knowledge and Social Networks that Predict Breakthroughs and Professional Success in Science and Technology” will be preceded by a JOURNAL CLUB session on 2/12, and a ROUND TABLE with Prof. Uzzi earlier in the day on 2/14.
+(Please Note: Prof. Uzzi will not be present for the 2/12 journal club session.)

 Brian Uzzi Journal Club (Please Note: Prof. Uzzi will not be present for this event.)

 Join us to discuss a selection of Brian Uzzi’s papers on how individual behavior and team composition are connected with measures of success.
 Come to kickstart the conversation, examine ideas, or formulate questions, in preparation for the “Should I Collaborate With You?”
 Roundtable with Dr. Uzzi on February 14th.
 All are welcome (whether or not you are available for the main event afternoon TALK session).
 The Science paper and his 2016 PlosOne papers should be read before attending the session.

 - Uzzi B, et al., Atypical combinations and scientific impact.
 Science (New York, N.Y.).
 342: 468-72. http://science.sciencemag.org/content/342/6157/468

 - Liu B, Govindan R, Uzzi B. Do Emotions Expressed Online Correlate with Actual Changes in Decision-Making?: The Case of Stock Day Traders.
 Plos One.
 11: e0144945.
 PMID 26765539 DOI: 10.1371/journal.pone.0144945